lmnghia/demo02/README.md

-# Deep Security Smart Check test image
+# Deep Security Smart Check test image - test 1

 You can use the files in this directory to create a test image for Deep Security Smart Check.
 This image will trigger findings in the malware, vulnerability, content, and security checklist scanners.